The Effects of a Changing Climate on Solid Wood Flooring

 Why Trim is Important

-Baseboard trim is installed around the base of your walls to create an attractive transition from wall to flooring.
-In the case of hardwood floors, this simple strip of wood plays a more important role.
-Expert installers and quality DIY instructions recommend leaving a gap around the edge of your flooring.
-This allows the planks to expand without causing cupping in your floors, and provides enough allowance for shrinking.
+Baseboard trim is installed around the base of your walls to create a seamless transition between the wall and the floor.
+For hardwood floors, this simple trim serves a more crucial purpose.
+Experts recommend leaving a small gap around the edge of the flooring to allow the planks to expand and contract without causing damage like cupping or cracking.
+What is the Difference Between Baseboard and Trim?

-Baseboard trim covers this intentional gap and provides a smooth seam at any time of the year.
-Make sure your wood flooring installers use quality trim and leave plenty of space at the edges to allow for expansion and contraction.
+The baseboard trim covers this gap, providing a smooth, clean edge throughout the year.
+It’s important to ensure your wood flooring installers use high-quality trim and leave enough space at the edges to accommodate expansion and contraction.

-Climate changes in your home affect solid wood flooring.
-Shrinking and cracking present a problem in winter, while expansion and cupping may become an issue in summer.
-Use a quality product and expert installers to ensure your hardwood flooring looks fantastic all year round.
+Climate changes can affect solid wood flooring—shrinking and cracking can occur in winter, while expansion and cupping may be issues in summer.
+Using quality materials and skilled installers will help ensure your hardwood floors remain beautiful year-round.